isomerpages/moe-greendalesec/_parents-and-partners/For Parents/Information on After School DMA Settings Change Request.md

 <p><strong>Option B</strong>: To disable the DMA settings after-school hours.</p>
 </li>
 </ul>
-<p>Parents/guardians can request to change your choice of DMA settings at
+<p>Parents can request to change your choice of DMA settings at any time
-any time through the <a href="https://go.gov.sg/gdlss-dma-request" rel="noopener nofollow" target="_blank">DMA Change Request Form.</a>
+through the <a href="https://go.gov.sg/gdlss-dma-request" rel="noopener nofollow" target="_blank">DMA Change Request Form.</a>
 </p>
 <h4></h4>
 <p></p>